Application and Enrollment Policies and Procedures

-- When a student is accepted to the Academy, the parent or guardian must complete and return the enrollment packet within the stated time period.
-Enrollment is not guaranteed until the packet is completed satisfactorily.
-Enrollment packets must be turned in by a date to be determined and announced by the school for the 2016-17 school year.
+- When a student is accepted to the school, the parent or guardian must complete and return the enrollment packet within the stated time period AND attend a prescheduled orientation session.
+Enrollment is not guaranteed until the packet is completed satisfactorily and the orientation session is attended.
+Enrollment packets must be turned in by a date to be determined and announced by the school for the 2020-21 school year.

-- If the parent or guardian fails to complete all parts of the enrollment packet by the announced date and the school has made a good faith effort to retrieve the completed packet, the Academy may offer the student’s space to the next student on the waiting list.
+- If the parent or guardian fails to complete all parts of the enrollment packet and/or attend the orientation session by the announced date and the school has made a good faith effort to retrieve the completed packet and/or make the orientation session available, the school may offer the student’s space to the next student on the waiting list.

-- The Academy will hold three orientation gatherings for families of accepted students during the enrollment period.
+- The school will hold at least three orientation gatherings for families of accepted students during the enrollment period.
 Parents and guardians will be encouraged to ask questions and turn in their enrollment packets at this time.

-- The enrollment packet will include federal free and reduced lunch applications, which the Academy will ask each family to complete and return regardless of anticipated status.
+- The enrollment packet will include federal free and reduced lunch applications, which the school will ask each family to complete and return regardless of anticipated status.

 Random Selection Drawing

 A random selection drawing is required if the number of applications exceeds the number of available spaces in any grade or grouping as described above.
-If needed, the lottery will be held on April 14, 2016.
+If needed, the lottery will be held on Friday, May 8, 2020 at 5pm.

-Prior to the application period, the Academy shall:
+Prior to the application period, the school shall:

 - Establish written procedures for conducting a random selection drawing.